Why Did Pharaoh Keep Frogs One More Night? Biblical Meaning

 Bible Mysteries

-Why Did Pharaoh Choose to Sleep with Slimy Frogs for One More Night?
+Why Did Pharaoh Keep Frogs One More Night?
+Biblical Meaning

 The miracle (and the tragedy) in Exodus 8 isn't just about the frogs; it’s about the devastating power of a heart that chooses discomfort over the humility of "Now."